zeal18/transform/docs/source/transformers/scoped-configuration.rst

 Providing scoped configuration
 ==============================

-Chimney is highly configurable and has some transformer derivation rules that can be switched on/off on demand, for each specific transformation.
+The Transform is highly configurable and has some transformer derivation rules that can be switched on/off on demand, for each specific transformation.
 However sometimes you may find yourself enabling (or disabling) the same flags for majority of transformations in your project.
 This is when you may consider using providing